 We’ve talked about extra chips that the System C has over its Genesis base.
 However, there is something quite notable missing from the circuitboard: the Zilog Z80 coprocessor.
 And no, it’s not integrated in the VDP, as it would be on later Genesis models.
 It’s gone entirely here.

 Why would they remove the Z80?
 Well, the first reason the Z80 is there is because of the need for backwards compatibility.
-Sega of course had no need to run Master System games on its arcade boards.
+Sega of course had no need to run Master System games on its Genesis-based arcade boards.

 The other role the Z80 plays is as an audio co-processor.
 In many games, the Z80 handles audio resources.
 But this isn’t always so clear-cut.
 We have, through the painstaking efforts of fans, disassemblies for some major Genesis games.
 Compare the Z80 sound driver code of Sonic the Hedgehog 2 and that of Sonic the Hedgehog.
 Even if you don’t understand a bit of Z80 ASM, you’ll see that the Sonic 2 one is much longer.
 That’s because most of Sonic 1’s sound driver runs on the 68000 CPU, with the Z80 only used for feeding in samples with exact timing.
 (And of course, the System C2 would add a dedicated sample chip, so no need for that) Sonic 2, meanwhile, does make much greater use of the Z80, freeing more 68k time for the game.